stratoskar/Path_Based_Traffic_Flow_Prediction/README.md

 # Path-Based Traffic Flow Prediction

-This repository is the Paper Ready version of my thesis.
-You can find analytical information about my thesis [here](https://github.com/stratoskar/Traffic_Flow_Prediction/)
+This repository contains the code files produces during an extensive research in the field of Big Data Mobility Analytics.

 ## Repository Overview